ElectricAirship/zine/README.md

 # zine
-Zines published to github issues
+Stupid idea of the day:

+A 'zine that publishes its issues on a github issues page